-Currently there are no cancer treatments approved specifically for people with a TP53 mutation.
-However, guidelines do recommend that people with an inherited TP53 mutation minimize their radiation exposure, which increases the risk of a new cancer diagnosis.
+Currently there are no cancer treatments approved specifically for people with a mutation.
+However, guidelines do recommend that people with an inherited mutation minimize their radiation exposure, which increases the risk of a new cancer diagnosis.
 This includes avoiding radiation therapy for cancer treatment whenever possible.
 To learn more about standard of care treatment options for specific types of cancer, visit our section on Cancer Treatment by Cancer Type.

-- Register for the FORCE Message Boards to connect with others who share your situation.
-Once you register, you can post on the Share Your Mutation board to connect with other people who carry an ATM mutation.
+- Our Message Boards allow people to connect with others who share their situation.
+Once you register, you can post on the Diagnosed With Cancer board to connect with other people who have been diagnosed.

-- FORCE's Peer Navigation Program will match you with a volunteer who shares your mutation and situation and provide you with a free resource guide.
+- Our Peer Navigation Program will match you with a volunteer who shares your mutation and situation.

 - Our moderated, private Facebook group allows you to connect with other community members 24/7.

 - Check out our virtual and in-person support meeting calendar.

 - Join one of our Zoom community group meeting:

 - Meetings in American Sign Language